uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/whats-the-big-picture.md

 Each of the numbers could be communicated using just two words: black and white.
 For example, 22 dots is "white, black, white, white, black".
 Or you could decode "black, black, white, white, white" to the number 7.
-This is the basis of data representation - anything that can have two different states can represent anything on a digital device.
+This is the basis of data representation &ndash; anything that can have two different states can represent anything on a digital device.

 When we write what is stored in a computer on paper, we normally use "0" for one of the states, and "1" for the other state.
 For example, a piece of computer memory could have the following voltages: